Awards and supporters

 We are deeply grateful for the following grants and awards

 The William and Flora Hewlett Foundation has been making grants since 1967 to help solve social and environmental problems around the world.
-In November 2015, the Foundation awarded a three-year grant to Africa’s Voices.
+In November 2015, the Foundation awarded a three-year grant to Africa’s Voices which was renewed again in 2018.

 “Africa’s Voices reaches voices of ordinary people and ensures they can be heard in a skillful way.
 It enables people to contribute to decisions that affect their lives.” – Lord Cairns, a foundational funder of Africa’s Voices